PotHix/pothix.github.com/content/post/yearly-review-2017.md

 I have to say that I'm really proud of myself on this one. 😃

-Here is the burn down chart I created to follow up each month (nothing fancy, a simple Google spreadsheets):
+Here is the burndown chart I created to follow up each month (nothing fancy, a simple Google spreadsheets):

 [![Burn down chart for my presentations](/images/stats/2017/yir/presentations.png "Burn down chart for my presentations")](/images/stats/2017/yir/presentations.png "")